GISense/Soundscape-to-Image/README.md

 ## Folder Structure
 The folders and files are organized as follows.
-put you traing audio and image in the extract folder, and after training, put you test audio in the testaudio folder
+Put you traing audio and image in the extract folder and after training, put you test audio in the testaudio folder

 ```
 project